usarscotus/legal-directory/frap/rule_28.1.md

 (i) contains no more than 15,300 words; or

-(ii) uses a monospaced face and contains no more than 1,500 lines of text.
+&nbsp;&nbsp;(ii) uses a monospaced face and contains no more than 1,500 lines of text.

 &nbsp;&nbsp;&nbsp;&nbsp;(C) The appellee’s reply brief is acceptable if it contains no more than half of the type volume specified in Rule 28.1(e)(2)(A).